Links on Android Authority may earn us a commission. Learn more.

 How do the Liberty Air 2 sound?

 We mentioned that these are a solid pick for commuters, especially those who want to tune out the clatter of daily life.
-The Liberty Air 2 aren’t equipped with true noise-cancelling, but not many earbuds at this price point are.
-They aren’t one size fits all, but Anker SoundCore includes five different pairs of ear tips to help you get the right fit.
+The Liberty Air 2 aren’t equipped with active noise-cancelling, but not many earbuds at this price point are.
+However, they aren’t one size fits all — Anker Soundcore includes five different pairs of ear tips to help you get the right fit.

 The microphones are great for phone calls